One morning, I found Lilacs in the rain:

 How sweetly they welcome Death.

-Oh! how dreamy was the summer day,
+Oh! how dreamy was the new spring day,

 Streams like pristine angels were sighing,